MarkBind/markbind/docs/userGuide/siteConfiguration.md

 #### **`globalOverride`**

 **Globally overrides properties in the front matter of all pages.** Any property included in the global override will automatically be merged with the front matter of every single page, and override them if the property exists.
-Also overrides front matter properties specified in `pages`.

 #### **`ignore`**